DIY VPN access point

 For any of these, one should also secure the pi.

-Bonus tip: the wifi might crash for issues related to the brcmfmac driver.
-Possibly a firmware updates helps.
-I have experienced this bug on the Raspberry pi 3B+ but it is not clear to me how widespread it is, and I have not reproduced in on recent raspbian builds.
+driver.
+Possibly a firmware update helps.
+I have experienced this bug on the Raspberry pi 3B+ but it is not clear to me how widespread it is, and I have not reproduced it on recent raspbian builds.
 Update: this firmware update seems better.

-To make sure your intranet does not leak information during a vpn disconnect, perhaps vpnfailsafe would be a good idea.
+To make sure your intranet does not leak information during a VPN disconnect, perhaps vpnfailsafe would be a good idea.

 In practice, even the simplest options are stupidly complex for something that should be a ubiquitous default.
 Realistically, what I do is usually: try to configure an access point, then discover that there is some weird kernel error/bug specific to the particular device I am using, which has never been seen on the internet, which requires a specialist network nerd, and which I don’t have time to fix.
-The latest version of the pi and its OS work fine, mind you, but this kind of challenge is much typical of trying to cobble together security for non-spooks.
+The latest version of the pi and its OS work fine, mind you, but this kind of challenge is typical of trying to cobble together security for non-spooks.

 I am somewhere in the topmost single-digit percentiles of the population in terms of fluency in stupid geeky shit like this and it is at best marginally feasible for me to work this stuff out and set it up.
-Realistically most of my friends who have a worse ROI on time spent doing this are not using VPNs and therefore too much data is being leaked to unaccountable surveillance programs.
+Realistically, most of my friends who have a worse ROI on time spent doing this are not using VPNs and therefore too much data is being leaked to unaccountable surveillance programs.
 The world is awful.

 Footnotes

-1. Hi Dan, I am reaching out on behalf of ExpressVPN.
+Hi Dan, I am reaching out on behalf of ExpressVPN.
 We have recently run an audit of our backlink profile and are now working on removing some backlinks.
 Would it be possible for you to remove your links to our website, www.expressvpn.com, from the following pages?
 Once you’ve removed the links, could you please let me know?
 All help is greatly appreciated.
 Thank you in advance.
 Kind regards, Request Team @ ExpressVPN↩︎